 web.config.
 Also, remove custom rewrite rules from Plesk > Domains > example.com > Apache & nginx settings.

-- Temporary move/rename website's index page if it contains special redirect code.
+- Temporarily move/rename website's index page if it contains special redirect code.

-- Restore default Plesk templates if there were changes.
+- Restore default Plesk templates if they were customized.

-- Try to obtain a certificate and if successful, revert all the required changes back if required.
+- Try to obtain a certificate.
+In case of success, revert all the required changes back, if required.

-If the issue persists, or during the troubleshooting, the error was encountered, please check for the following available articles or search the solution in Knowledge Base :
+If the issue persists, check for the following articles in Knowledge Base :

 - Unable to install Let's Encrypt SSL certificate on LiteSpeed web server: Invalid response: 502 Bad Gateway